wazo-platform/wazo-doc/source/administration/hardware/load_modules.rst

    pci:0000:05:0e.0     wct4xxp-     d161:0205 Wildcard TE205P (4th Gen)

 This command gives the card name detected and, more importantly, the DAHDI kernel module needed for this card.
-In the above example you can see that two cards are detected in the system and:
+In the above example you can see that two cards are detected in the system:

 * a Digium B410P *which needs* the ``wcb4xxp`` module
 * and a Digium TE205P *which needs* the ``wct4xxp`` module